Classic Irish Coffee is a wonderful way to warm up on a cold evening. The combination of coffee, cream, and Irish whiskey can’t be matched.

 - 2 teaspoons dark brown sugar

-- Preheat your Irish coffee mug by filling it with warm water, and letting is warm up the glass.
+- Preheat your Irish coffee mug by filling it with warm water and letting it warm up the glass.
 Pour out warm water before adding coffee.

-- Pour 4 ounces of brewed coffee into a warmed mug.
-Add 1 ounce of Irish whiskey, and add 2 teaspoons brown sugar.
-Stir.
+- Pour brewed coffee into a warmed mug.

 - Add Irish whiskey and brown sugar.
 Stir until the sugar is dissolved.